Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_impersonator_credits_starting           1       // The number of credits an impersonator should start with ttt_impersonator_use_detective_icon         1       // Whether a promoted impersonator should show the detective icon over their head instead of the impersonator icon (only for traitors, non-traitors will use the equivalent deputy setting) ttt_impersonator_without_detective          0       // Whether an impersonator can spawn without a detective in the round.
-Will automatically promote the impersonator when they spawn ttt_single_deputy_impersonator              0       // Whether only a single deputy or impersonator should spawn in a round ttt_deputy_impersonator_promote_any_death   0       // Whether deputy/impersonator should be promoted when any detective dies rather than only after all detectives have died
+Will automatically promote the impersonator when they spawn ttt_impersonator_activation_credits         0       // The number of credits to give the impersonator when they are activated ttt_single_deputy_impersonator              0       // Whether only a single deputy or impersonator should spawn in a round ttt_deputy_impersonator_promote_any_death   0       // Whether deputy/impersonator should be promoted when any detective dies rather than only after all detectives have died